mwielgoszewski/jython-burp-api/README.md

             print('clicked %s' % (menuItemCaption,))

-To add your new menu (MyMenuItem) to Burp's context menu, we need to pass a reference of the BurpExtender object to MyMenuItem's `__init__` constructor.
+To add your new menu (MyMenuItem) to Burp's context menu, we simply specify it as an option under [menus] section in burp.ini and set it to enabled.
-For example, in BurpExtender class, we register the ConsoleMenu within the registerExtenderCallbacks method (passing self as a reference):

-    if self.opt.interactive:
-        ConsoleMenu(self)
+    [plugins]
+    myplugins.MyMenuItem = enabled

-Once initialized the new menu item should be available in Burp:
+Once Burp is loaded, the new menu item should be available in Burp.
+You can also register menu items at runtime by initializing them within the interactive console.
+Note however, menu items registered in the console cannot be reloaded since there is no actual file to watch for changes.

 	>>> class MyMenuItem(MenuItem):